How to Photograph Necklaces: A Jewelry Photography Guide for Retailers

 If you’re shooting on a white background, don’t forget to choose a necklace stand that complements your light background.
 Always aim for a consistent look by choosing complementary props.
 It’s a way of providing your consumers with a fun and seamless shopping experience.

-4. Show the details of the necklace from different angles
+4. Show the details of the necklace from different angles photograph a necklace by showing different angles

 Capture various angles as much as possible, so the consumers can easily understand what you’re selling them.
 Show them every angle, how the necklace looks when worn, the size and scale, other variations, and even when in different settings.
 In the age of online marketplaces, the lack of touch when online shopping can be bridged through visual communication.
 Don’t miss this opportunity to appeal to your consumers through images.
 Some jewelers neglect this critical aspect of their business, not minding the fact that 67% of consumers rely on images when making a buying decision while 63% give more weight to high-quality product images than good product descriptions.